Catholics in Iraq have lost everything--their lives, their children, homes, businesses, personal effects, everything! Who's next?

 The statue was presented by the Satanic Temple, an organization "dedicated to Satanic practice and the promotion of Satanic rights," at an undisclosed location in the city as a security measure.
 The Satanic Temple kept the site of the unveiling of the huge statue secret, e-mailing the information only to members of the group and others who were previously given tickets to witness the occasion, according to Raw Story.

 ACLA Press Release on Obergefell v.
-Hodges (Catholic Lawyers Question Legality of Supreme Court Decision)Written by Christopher A. Ferrara
+Hodges (Catholic Lawyers Question Legality of Supreme Court Decision)By: Christopher A. Ferrara

 It would not be an overstatement to argue that virtually every neo-Catholic has a faulty understanding of marriage.
 The view of our Novus Ordo friends has been perpetuated by a hopefully faulty understanding of St. Pope John Paul’s Theology of the Body propagated by hopefully well-intentioned popularizers of the Polish pontiff’s thought.
 The notion among the JPII generation of Catholics is that marriage is a passionate, extremely sexualized union between a man and a woman who via NFP parcel out a fair sized bundle of kids.
 Oddly enough (or maybe not so oddly) this misconstrued view of marriage has weakened the Catholic response to the aggressive expansion of gay marriage.
 Arguing that marriage is a loving union between a man and woman who are “open to life,” neo-Catholics have unwittingly abetted the triumph of gay marriage in America.